To understand this article, readers need to have the basic knowledge of mojo and I recommend the following documents:

 And the following picture is a part of the assembly code of this function:

-I am always wondering how did they discover this call instruction.
+I am always wondering how did they discover this call instruction of operator new.

 I will show my debugging process in the following content: